paulfioravanti/presentations/runtime_i18n_in_elm/runtime_i18n_in_elm.md

 ```

 ^
-...to using a simple function, passing in the language to switch on.
+...to using a simple function, and passing in the language to switch on.
 The effects of this one change mean that...

 ---
 [.header: text-scale(1.8)]